 The external auditors continue to conduct a general computer controls review to evaluate the IT general control environment at the group's subsidiary, BECSA.
+Further details can be found in the corporate governance report of the IAR.

-Principle 13 Compliance governance
+Principle 13Compliance governance